Date of Call: 2017

 Rachel was called to the Bar in July 2017 following obtaining an ‘Outstanding’ grade on the Bar Professional Training Course.
 She also won the Western Circuit Advocacy Prize in 2017, as well as being nominated for Bristol Law Student of the Year.

-During her pupillage and since joining Chambers, Rachel regularly practices in all areas of Family Law, with a particular interest in Children work.
+During her pupillage and since joining Chambers, Rachel regularly practices in Family Law, with a particular interest in Children work, both public and private.

 Family: Care & Children